drakedoss/InternetSpeedTester/README.md

 _**07.19.2018:**_
 > A user can now see his or her speedtesting run in the form of a graph, thanks to the matplotlib library.

+_**07.20.2018:**_
+> Added ZIP folder for a more user-friendly experience.
+Allows for the application to be ran as an executable file and does not require the user to download dependencies.